Page Impressions (PI)

 In practice, for a standalone e-mail, a gross click rate of 10% is satisfactory.
 Of course, it should also be noted that some campaigns (e.g. invitations to events) are not primarily aimed at a click, so that for such campaigns the click rate has almost no significance.

 Effective click-through rate

 The effective click rate measures the ratio of clicks to opens.
-Here, too, there is the difference described above between gross opens and net opens.
+Again, there is the difference between gross opens and net opens described above.